dglindner2/SlackAPI/README.md

 ### Adding Features and Functionality

 There are six different pages where you can add features and functionalities for your Slack Application.
-We will use four of them for SlackGPT.
+We will use three of them for SlackGPT.

 - Incoming Webhooks
 - Event Subscriptions
-- Bots
 - Permissions

 ![Features and Functionality](/images/features_functionality.jpg)